 I Care about the Gospel

 In the grand scheme of things, this is the most important of all my reasons for taking notice of Tullian and his teaching.
 I originally started following him because of the controversy surrounding his book One Way Love and his dismissal from the Gospel Coalition.
 Tullian is not a heretic, he is not an antinomian (at least not explicitly), and I have no doubt that he is a brother in Christ.
 However, I think that the message he preaches is a defective Gospel.
 He is absolutely right that our standing before God is not determined by our acts.
 We do not earn our righteousness, we do not gain God’s approval or blessing, and we do not grow in holiness because of our own effort.
 Those things happen because of Christ’s effort.
-Those things obtain because of what Christ did on our behalf.
-Nothing we can ever do, or fail to do, changes our standing before God.
+Those things are ours because of what Christ did on our behalf.
+Nothing we can ever do, or fail to do, changes our legal standing before God.

 However, that does not mean that our works are unimportant or that they are not expected of us.
 The Bible is clear everywhere that holy living and striving for righteousness is expected of Christians, and a failure to grow in holiness is a cause for great concern regarding salvation.

 I believe that one of the repercussions of Tullian’s actions in committing adultery is that he faces an indefinite, and perhaps permanent, restriction from formally teaching and preaching the Gospel.
 And the fact that he is now doing that, in my view, is a perversion of what the Gospel is.
-He is preaching a Gospel that says “You are free to fail, even if that failure is sin, and the Gospel is that when you do fail and fall into sin you can just go back to what you were doing before.”
-This is something that I, and others, have always thought was an implication in his teaching (particularly in One Way Love), and now it has become explicit by means of example.
+He is preaching a Gospel that says “You are free to fail, even if that failure is a sin, and the Gospel is that when you do fail and fall into sin you can just go back to what you were doing before.”
+This is something that I, and others, have always thought was an implication of his teaching (particularly in One Way Love), and now it has become explicit by means of example.

 I Care about the Bible